 VidSpeak: This might be the free solution to your personal multiple video conferencing needs.
 "VidSpeak is a free multipoint video conferencing application for your PC.
 Use your broadband connection to video and audio conference in which there are more than one person involved."
 With VidSpeak you can see, and talk to several people at the same time, anywhere over the internet.
 All you need to use this application is a webcam, microphone and speakers.
 A headset is recommended.

-YuJa enables interactive video conferencing, and includes a whiteboard, video sharing, desktop sharing, and lecture capture.
+YuJa for education enables interactive video conferencing, and includes a whiteboard, video sharing, desktop sharing, and lecture capture.

 If you involve students in creating multimedia elements, you need to consider levels of difficulty and time for development.
 As one person, you most likely will not have time to learn every piece of software you would like to use.
 You might consider assigning groups of students to learn a specific feature of the software to demonstrate to the class, and having those knowledgeable students help others in the class to develop media.
 Arranged in order (least to greatest), these difficulty levels include: